 - Full blood count – To check for anaemia

-- Serology screening – to exclude Hepatitis, HIV, Syphilis and to check that you are immune to rubella (German measles)
+- Serology screening – to exclude Hepatitis, HIV and Syphilis

-- Blood group – to make sure you do not have any ‘antibodies’.
-These would need monitoring throughout pregnancy and may cause trouble if you need a blood transfusion
+- Blood group – to check which blood group and rhesus factor you are and to make sure you do not have any ‘antibodies’.
+These would need monitoring throughout pregnancy and may be an issue should you need a blood transfusion

 Glucose Tolerance Test (GTT)

 This is a specific test to check for diabetes.
 Timing of the test depends on your risk factors.
 Some women will be tested routinely and in early pregnancy, others will not be tested unless they develop sugar in their urine.